Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-sampler.rst

 3. Other execution alternatives (non-Runtime)
 ---------------------------------------------

-You might want to use local simulation to test an algorithm.
-We will next describe migration paths that use non-Runtime primitives to show how this can be done.

-Let's assume that we want use a local statevector simulation to solve the problem defined above.
+The following migration paths use non-Runtime primitives to use local simulation to test an algorithm.
+Let's assume that we want to use a local statevector simulation to solve the problem defined above.

 3.a.
 [Legacy] Use the Qiskit Aer simulator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~